wedwabbit/katcrawl/README.md

   -P, --applications       Search by Applications category -B, --books              Search by Book category
   -X, --xxx                Search by XXX category
+  -Z, --zzz                Search by user supplied category
 ```
 ### Todo
 * See if there is a way to check if Bittorrent client is installed on Windows (ie: doesn't have to be running).
-* Add the ability to specify other categories.
+* ~~Add the ability to specify other categories.~~
 * Migrate to [Reuben-Thorpe's](https://github.com/Reuben-Thorpe) API.

 ### Thanks